Banks brace for big loan defaults by US, global customers

 BofA and Citi fared better than rivals JPMorgan and Wells, which both saw steeper profit declines and proportionately set aside more money to cover loan losses.
 But Wall Street expects the industry will have to boost its bad loan cushion even further.

+“These are all guesses at this stage,” said Octavio Marenzi with the consultancy firm Opimas, in an email to investors.
+“The credit risk models created by banks have never seen anything like this crisis and are not likely to be able to make accurate forecasts.
+If anything, it looks like BofA’s loss provisions are on the light side and we expect to see greater provisions for loan losses in Q2.”

-In a conference call with investors, analysts pushed Bank of America executives on whether they had set aside enough money for bad loans.
-BofA CEO Brian Moynihan said the figures out Wednesday were preliminary and added the bank would set aside more money next quarter if needed.
+In a conference call with investors, BofA CEO Brian Moynihan said the figures out Wednesday were preliminary and added the bank would set aside more money next quarter if needed.

 Charlotte, N.C.-based BofA earned a profit of $4.01 billion, or 40 cents a share, down from $7.31 billion or 70 cents a share, a year earlier.
 Citi’s profit fell to $2.5 billion, or $1.05 per share, from $4.7 billion, or $1.87 per share, a year earlier.